MalefactorIX/Damage-Processing-System/UwU/Combat Guidelines.md

 If you believe your weapon(s) to be compliance, they can be approved by region moderation after review.
 Otherwise, use of an unsanctioned weapon will be treated as non-compliance.
 In extreme cases, it will be treated as an immediate combat ban.
 If your weapon is considered non-compliant, you can request a review of the affected equipment.

 You will be notified of any non-compliant equipment should it be deemed necessary.

 ██████████████████████████████████████████████

+### SECTION 7: BANNED EQUIPMENT.

+Below is a list of equipment that may not be used under any circumstances.
+Some of this equipment as well as those that may not be listed will be automatically blacklisted by automated systems.

+All equipment from defunct military organizations (Coercion, 2142, etc) are disallowed.
+All commercial CSF weapons are disallowed.
+Any object that reflects damage of any type or retaliates in similar form is disallowed.
+Any objects which restrict normal avatar movement or control are disallowed.
+This includes objects which stall or obstruct vehicle movement through targetted means.
+Self-regenerating health systems are disallowed.
+Commercial and Tkoi-related VelTech products are disallowed.

+██████████████████████████████████████████████